Foxboron/Blog/content/blog/improving-the-secure-boot-user-experience.md

 upgrades and fwupdmgr upgrades.
 I didn't need to conjure up some complicated hooks for my package manager to ensure I had all the files signed.

 It has served me well quite well.
-However bash gets fairly limiting when you want some trivial option parsing in-between subcommand parsing, which I needed for my EFISTUB generation.
+However, bash gets fairly limiting when you want some trivial option parsing in-between subcommand parsing, which I needed for my EFISTUB generation.
 In the end I decided it was better to start from scratch with Go to get some sanity back and wound up with `sbctl`.